 Integrating design sprints and design thinking into our product development process keeps us aligned with our goals, and helps us invest our time and money wisely.

-In addition to our own perspective, we aim to understand the perspectives of as many other people as possible to better diversify our understanding.
+In addition to our own perspective, we aim to understand the perspectives of as many other people as possible to diversify our understanding better.

-Creativity is opportunity discovery.
+Creativity is an opportunity discovery.
 We use creativity to generate insights and solution concepts.

-The most creative solutions are inspired by unique insights and intersecting perspectives.
+Unique insights and intersecting perspectives inspire the most creative solutions.
 Empathy, as described above, empowers our ability to understand different perspectives and be more creative.
 Collaboration inspires creativity.
 More perspectives, ideas, and insights lead to more opportunity.

 The Sprint Phases